GoogleCloudDataproc/cloud-dataproc/gcloud/README.md

 **Core Principles:**

 *   **Declarative & Idempotent:** The `create-dpgce` script is designed to be declarative.
 It audits the current state of the cloud environment and only creates missing resources to reach the desired state defined by the flags and `env.json`.
-It does not modify or delete existing resources, making it safe to re-run.
 *   **Audit-Driven:** The `audit-dpgce` script is the foundation, performing a comprehensive, concurrent scan of the GCP environment to populate a local SQLite database (`state.db`).
-*   **Stateful Cache:** A local SQLite database (`/tmp/dataproc-repro/${TIMESTAMP}/state.db`) is used to cache the audit results, providing a consistent view for the other scripts.
+*   **Stateful Cache:** A local SQLite database (`${GCLOUD_DIR}/.state/state.db`) is used to cache the audit results and persist configuration flags between runs.
 *   **Modular:** Core logic is organized into functions within the `lib/` directory.

 ## Supported Scenarios